g1212/pi_oven_ansible/README.md

 1. Change inventory as appropriate, using your pi's IP.
 2. Open the Makefile, and change the `PRIVATE_KEY_PATH` variable as appropriate.
 3. Run `make wifi`

+### K3s

+Assuming the pi is fully provisoned, connected to internet and ssh configured.
+Also assumed `kubectl` is installed.

+1. Change inventory of `pi3_group` as appropriate, using your pi's IP.
+2. Run `make k3s`
+3. Verify success by running `kubectl get pods --all-namespaces` from your local machine.